orcasmedialab/lineupSim/README.md

 **How it works:**

 *   Reads player IDs from `config.yaml`.
+*   Creates a timestamped directory for the run (e.g., `results/YYYYMMDD_HHMMSS/`).
 *   Generates every permutation of those 9 IDs.
 *   For each permutation:
     *   Calls `main.py --lineup ID1 ...
-ID9 --verbose False` as a subprocess.
+ID9 --verbose False --output-dir results/YYYYMMDD_HHMMSS/` as a subprocess.
     *   Captures the average score printed to *standard output* by `main.py`.
-*   Writes the lineup permutation and its average score to `logs/all_lineup_results.csv`.
+    *   Writes the lineup permutation and its average score to `results/YYYYMMDD_HHMMSS/all_lineup_results.csv`.
 *   Logs progress to the console (stderr).

 **To Run:**